Have you ever seen those “Nailed It” images on Pinterest?

 Everyone’s got a different interpretation of what traditional means.
 In this case, we view it as a classic style.
 Think gingham prints, large headboards and elegant floor to ceiling curtains.
 No vertical blinds here!
 We think of traditional as understated elegance.
 Kind of like what fancy hotel rooms looked like a hundred years ago, but with a modern twist.

 Bring old-world Europe to you.
 No airline ticket required!
-Add in ornate styling, a classic rug, a high-profile bed and lots of candles, and you’ll have this look mastered.
+Add in ornate styling, a classic rug, a high-profile bed & bedding with lots of candles, and you’ll have this look mastered.

 Simulate the outdoors with a natural-themed design.
 We like to include lots of botanical-themed elements, including both live plants and artwork.
 Add in a wooden light fixture, twig art, and faux fur furniture, and you’ve brought the best of the outdoors into your bedroom without the spiders.